nhayward/story-chat-radio/pages/trope-weekend/_8-registration-details/text.md

 **Register for a 3-day pass by September, 20 2022 to receive a $50 early registration discount!**

 Payment plans and partial scholarships available.
-If you’d like to sponsor or contribute to a scholarship, please contact the Story Chat Radio team.
+If you’d like to sponsor or contribute to a scholarship, please <a href="mailto:storychatradio@gmail.com">contact the Story Chat Radio team</a>.

 [Click here to register for a scholarship](https://forms.gle/kKNwGyFp9J24vqUq5?target=_blank).